paper-lark/unit-test/README.md

 ### Usage

-In order to run the script, a text file (also known as a "test suit") should be created, as well as a pre-built binary of the program.
+In order to run the script, a text file (also known as a "test suit") should be created, as well as a binary of the program.
 Test suit follows the XML syntax and includes `<Suit>` and `<Test>` tags for specifying the test suit itself and particular tests to be executed within it.
 Text between `<Test>` tags is to be passed to the `stdin` stream of the tested program.
 Sample test suit as well as a test program can be found in the `Sample` directory.

 After the suit is ready and the program is compiled, simply run the script with the following line: